Higher taxes on the rich and being more open to using our national reserves: MP Seah Kian Peng goes On the Record

 Towards the end of his life, Mr Seah would help him shave and cut his toe nails.

-He is quick to point out that his siblings and wife were very involved in looking after his dad too.
+He is quick to point out that his brother, two sisters and wife were very involved in looking after his dad too.

 Today, his mother has dementia.